 AI for the here and now

 AI is a category term for different deep learning and machine learning methods for specific tasks including regression, classification, clustering and recommendations.
-Thingy is a realtime AI for the discovery and detection of items (“things”) such as images, video, audio, db records and documents.
+Thingy is a dynamic AI for the discovery of items (“things”) such as images, video, audio, db records and documents.
 It is characterized by:

 - Automatic generalization: Given one or more items as a query, Thingy learns in realtime to discover other relevant items.
 This means there is no machine learning ‘model training’ phase.

 - Interactive: Engage with Thingy in different and unpredictable ways through various query options.

 - Dynamic: Add new data to Thingy automatically at any time.